 How Often Can You Use Essential Oils?

 (This post contains affiliate links.
-If you click and purchase anything, I receive a commission, at no extra cost to you.)
+If you click and purchase anything, I receive a referral fee, at no extra cost to you.)

 I need to stress I’m not a doctor or a professional aromatherapist.
 I’m simply an avid essential oil user who’s done a lot of research, so I can pass along already published information to my readers.
 Also, I can share my personal experience with aromatherapy.